 Helsinki might be the pulsing capital, but with all these things to do in Tampere, you will see here is where the real Finland begins.

 A bold claim I know, but there is a reason Tampere is the #1 travel destination for Finns looking to explore their own country more.
 Finland has a rich and intriguing culture if you are willing to take the time to seek it out –and Tampere is the perfect place to start.
-Slow paced, filled with eccentric museums, remarkable dining, a ridiculous amount of saunas and of course – the world’s only Moomin museum, Tampere is a destination with something for everyone!
+Slow-paced, filled with eccentric museums, remarkable dining, a ridiculous amount of saunas, and of course – the world’s only Moomin Museum, Tampere is a destination with something for everyone!

 Set between two vast lakes (there are over 200,000 in Finland!)
 Tampere is not your traditional European ‘fairytale’ city but instead a refreshingly different mix of open-public spaces, red-brick industrial buildings, quaint cafes, and grassy banks to relax on.
-An industrial city re-invented for the modern era, where you will find something for everyone.
+An industrial town re-invented for the modern era, where you will find something for everyone.

-While this guide couldn’t possibly cover everything to do in Tampere or the surrounding area – half the fun is discovering your own hidden gems in leafy parks or along the cobblestone parks, there is also a lot to unearth in the surrounding area.
+While this guide couldn’t possibly cover everything to do in Tampere or the surrounding area – half the fun is discovering your own hidden gems in leafy parks or along with the cobblestone parks, there is also a lot to unearth in the surrounding area.
 This is the heart of Finland’s lake region after all – a huge area of pine forests, lakes, rivers and picturesque summer cottages.

 If you get lost or have any questions, take comfort in the fact that the hospitality of Finns easily overrides their customary reserve and anyone in Tampere will be happy to help a lost tourist!

-Tampere is the sauna capital of the world with over 20 public saunas dotted around for anyone to indulge in – anytime throughout the year.
-While you are undoubtedly spoilt for choice, the most leisurely sauna to visit in Tampere – and my favorite regarding design, hospitality, and uniqueness – is Tullin Sauna, conveniently located just a few minutes walk from the city center.
+Tampere is the sauna capital of the world, with over 20 public saunas dotted around for anyone to indulge in – anytime throughout the year.
+While you are undoubtedly spoilt for choice, the most leisurely sauna to visit in Tampere – and my favorite regarding design, hospitality, and uniqueness – is Tullin Sauna, conveniently located just a few minute’s walk from the city center.

-Public saunas are the best place for tourists to get a crash-course in Finnish people and culture, and this is where the concept for the unique Tullin Sauna lies: a welcoming environment with a good mix of locals and visitors coming together in to experience the Löyly (steam), maybe a few drinks and some incredible traditional Finnish food with a twist.
+Public saunas are the best place for tourists to get a crash-course in Finnish people and culture, and this is where the concept for the unique Tullin Sauna lies: a welcoming environment with a good mix of locals and visitors coming together to experience the Löyly (steam), maybe a few drinks and some incredible traditional Finnish food with a twist.

-Tullin Sauna is tucked away in an old industrial building (how very Tampere!) and yet inside is chic Nordic design and two hand-crafted saunas made from 100-year-old logs.
-Both saunas are unisex, so tourists are not thrown to far out of their comfort zone – yes, that means thankfully a bathing suit is needed, and friends, couples and everyone can enjoy the sauna together.
+Tullin Sauna is tucked away in an old industrial building (how very Tampere!), and yet inside is chic Nordic design and two hand-crafted saunas made from 100-year-old logs.
+Both saunas are unisex, so tourists are not thrown to far out of their comfort zone – yes, that means thankfully a bathing suit is needed, and friends, couples, and everyone can enjoy the sauna together.

 They are very reasonably priced also include a towel, soap, lockers – really everything you need, and you can enjoy a refined yet relaxed meal in their innovative bistro beforehand.
-Creative and delicious cocktails are available including one using an ‘eco-syrup’ small-batch brewed from unused fruit garnishes (‘The Sauna Muse’ it is divine) and others using cloudberry, birch or beetroot syrup.
+Creative and delicious cocktails are available, including one using an ‘eco-syrup’ small-batch brewed from unused fruit garnishes (‘The Sauna Muse’ it is divine) and others using cloudberry, birch or beetroot syrup.

 Tullin Sauna represented a novel concept for me, and I honestly wasn’t sure what to expect.
 But let me be clear- it really works and is one of the best ways to experience sauna in Tampere.
-A few cocktails, a uniquely Finnish meal, a few long sauna sessions and then returning for a quick dessert after dinner….
+A few cocktails, a uniquely Finnish meal, a few long sauna sessions, and then returning for a quick dessert after dinner….

 You could easily spend hours and hours here, and why shouldn’t you!
-I know when I am next in Tampere Tullin Sauna one of the first places on my list to head back to!
+I know when I am next in Tampere Tullin Sauna, one of the first places on my list to head back to!